<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3269306&amp;fmt=gif">

 BI_Blog_Welcome_Volunteers_2

 I am excited to share this valuable resource with you.
-The Equity in Action Toolkit is not just a collection of strategies.
+Is Everyone Welcome?
+Tools to Broaden Volunteer Engagement is not just a collection of strategies.
 It embodies our collective belief that everyone deserves a seat at the table and should feel welcomed and valued in that space.
 The toolkit provides practical steps for volunteer leaders and organizations eager to make a difference.

 As a research team member, I worked with Mark Hager, Faiza Venzant, CVA, and over 25 other CVAs, and dedicated volunteers in developing this resource during an intensive summer of collective work.
 Each person's insights and experiences have enriched the toolkit, making it a valuable asset for organizations striving to make volunteering more accessible, equitable, and inclusive for everyone.
-CVAs channeled their collective expertise to craft the Equity in Action Toolkit.
+CVAs channeled their collective expertise to craft Is Everyone Welcome?
+Tools to Broaden Volunteer Engagement.
 Drawing on their deep understanding of volunteer engagement, they created a resource designed to empower leaders and organizations to enhance their volunteer practices, ensuring that every individual feels genuinely welcomed, valued, and able to contribute meaningfully.

 BI_Blog_Welcome_Volunteers_3